Major League Soccer (MLS)

 MLS Fixtures, Key Dates and Results

 The 2025 Major League Soccer season was the 30th season of the MLS tournaments.
-The two big tournaments held last year for the 2025 FIFA Club World Cup and the 2025 CONCACAF Gold Cup..
+The two big tournaments held last year were the 2025 FIFA Club World Cup and the 2025 CONCACAF Gold Cup.

 During the 2026 season, Major League Soccer will take a short break for the 2026 FIFA World Cup.